pedricolino/zunder-zsh-modified/README.md

 # Personal modifications

 This is a fork of the wonderful [warbacon/zunder-zsh](https://github.com/warbacon/zunder-zsh) project.
 I've made some personal modifications to the configuration to better suit my needs.
 They include some bash scripts that I found in different repositories or other places, my Tmux and Nano configurations as well as some very specific variables and aliases that I use for my work on the HPC cluster.
+Upon connection with the HPC cluster, it immediately attaches your running Tmux session or creates a new one if there are none.

+## Future plans

+- Test whether everything works on another device/system except my own.
+- Write Spaceship section for hostname that works on the cluster.
+The default one always shows login node.
+- Same with pending slurm jobs number
+- Maybe publish the running slurm jobs section.
+- Optionally install some tools such as ``cpz``, ``rmz``, etc.

 # ⚡ Zunder-zsh